jragni/Learning-Ruby/README.md

 # Learning-Ruby
-A repository to save the code I used to learn Ruby
+A repository to store the contents used to learn Ruby on AppAcademy open